l1jer/woocommerce-stock-sync-pronto-api/README.md

 If a product's stock quantity is negative, the plugin updates the stock quantity to 0 to prevent negative stock levels in WooCommerce.

 ## Changelog

+### 1.3.7
+* Fixed issue where not all products were synchronised if the product count exceeded the hardcoded batch limit.
+Batch scheduling is now fully dynamic and robust, ensuring every product (including all types and variations) is included in the daily sync cycle.
+Improved debug logging for batch scheduling and product coverage.

 ### 1.3.6
 * Fixed bug where scheduled sync (cron) could use incorrect API credentials if HTTP_HOST was not set.
 Now uses the selected domain from Stock Sync Status page as fallback.